wandb/docs/docs/guides/launch/run-agent.md

 <TabItem value="noop">

 The `noop` builder is useful if you want to limit the agent to running pre-built container images.
+Simply set `type: noop` to prevent your agent from building images.

 ```yaml
 builder: